-We have published several title loan cost and interest related posts.
-Some focus on how interest works, others on how extending the loan term can increase the total loan cost.
+We have written several title loan cost and interest related posts.
+Some focus on how interest works, others on how extending the loan term can increase the total loan cost significantly.

 The real answer to “how much do title loans cost” is: It depends.
 Not a great answer, but a truthful one.
 We’ll explain what exactly it depends on in the following sections.

 Title Loan Cost Factors

 The reason the answer to “how much do title loans cost” is “it depends” is because of several factors.
 The biggest two are interest rates and fees.